 So if you do have the good fortune of knowing with a fair level of certainty 1) that you want to get a Ph.D. and 2) broadly what you want to study, while you are still actually an undergraduate, I think you are in a very powerful position.
 You are still in the driver’s seat, so to speak.
 I was relatively lucky in that a lot of the things that I did do — the classic case of the dots connecting looking backwards — ended up helping me get into graduate school.
 I was involved in some research projects for multiple semesters, did a summer of research, and worked as a researcher at a think tank after graduating.
 I also took a number of smaller classes where I was able to form relationships with professors who could write letter of recommendations for me.

 If I knew my path earlier, however, I would probably also have done a few things differently.
 On campus I would have chosen research opportunities and smaller classes that allowed me to interact more closely with professors rather than with graduate students, who may be perfectly wonderful supervisors but cannot write your letters of recommendation.
-(UC Berkeley is a very big campus — here those who went to a smaller school may have an advantage.)
+(I went to a very big public university — here those who went to a smaller school may have an advantage.)
 I would probably have also taken more quantitative courses that could help signal my readiness for further methods training.

 The timeline that I followed was roughly this: